qrux/xwing/STATUS.md

 ----

-*This project was started 12 years old.
-This is just a translation of an old HTML file which was like a project blog.
-It's probably laughably out of date by now.*
+*This project was started 12 years ago.
+This is just a translation of an old HTML file into markdown format.
+It's basically a project blog.
+While some of the technical issues may be wildly out-of-date, they were current--and real--in their time.*

 ----